GGOS Topical Meeting on Geohazards

 The Focus Area on Geohazards Monitoring currently focuses on GNSS-enhanced Tsunami Early Warning Systems (GeTEWS), particularly in Oceania, which is one of the most seismically active regions.
 Developments of this Focus Area have been instrumental in raising the profile of geodesy within important international bodies such as the Pacific Geospatial Surveying Council (PGSC), the GeoRisk Commission of the International Union of Geodesy and Geophysics (IUGG), the IUGG Joint Tsunami Commission, the UN Sendai Framework for Disaster Risk Reduction, and the UN International Committee on GNSS.
 The outcomes of this Focus Area have also contributed to the Global Assessment Reports on Disaster Risk Reduction (GAR), which are regularly published by the UN Office for Disaster Risk Reduction (UNDRR).

 Given the success of the Geohazards Monitoring Focus Area with GeTEWS, GGOS is eager to extend its remit by exploring further ongoing and prospective applications of geodetic techniques and methods for monitoring natural hazards.
 The goal is to evaluate the feasibility of transforming ongoing and future scientific research outcomes into operational services.
-GGOS is particularly interested in approaching experts in Synthetic Aperture Radar (SAR) and Interferometric Synthetic Aperture Radar (InSAR) techniques, as well as regional infrastructures for geohazard monitoring based on geodetic methods.
+GGOS is particularly interested in approaching experts in Interferometric Synthetic Aperture Radar (InSAR) techniques, as well as regional infrastructures for geohazard monitoring based on geodetic methods.
 While most monitoring activities rely on satellites and space-based sensors, this Topical Meeting should emphasise in-situ measurements and existing terrestrial monitoring sites and networks.

 The use of geodetic techniques to monitor natural hazards is well documented in scientific research and public literature.
 Further improvements are discussed at regular science-driven conferences.
 The GGOS Topical Meeting focuses on effectively applying research results to early warning programmes.
 These include the challenges of long-term deployment and operation of observation networks and sensors, data archiving and analysis capabilities, implementation of real-time services and usability of geodetic outputs in emergency response programmes.
 Key invited speakers will summarise the current challenges in their field of expertise, and discussions in a round-table format will identify areas in which GGOS could contribute towards overcoming these challenges.
 The meeting will consist of three 1.5-hour sessions, each beginning with key solicited presentations, followed by a discussion.
 Both on-site and remote participation will be possible.